Dominic Smith Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 23rd in baseball in home runs surrendered (129 total, 1.3 per game).
+- Mets pitchers combine to rank 23rd in baseball in home runs given up (129 total, 1.3 per game).

-- In his most recent time out on Saturday against the Boston Red Sox, the righty tossed 3 1/3 innings, giving up two earned runs while surrendering three hits.
+- The righty last appeared on Saturday against the Boston Red Sox, when he tossed six innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.